informalsystems/hermes/proto-compiler/README.md

 ## Usage

-From within the `ibc-proto-compiler` directory, run the following command to clone the Cosmos SDK repository, generate the Rust sources from the Protobuf definitions, and copy them to the `ibc-proto` crate within the `ibc-rs` project:
+From within the `proto-compiler` directory, run the following command to clone the Cosmos SDK repository, generate the Rust sources from the Protobuf definitions, and copy them to the `ibc-proto` crate within the `ibc-rs` project:

 ```bash
 $ cargo run